um-acs/acs_docs/docs/policies/faqs.rst

 respective home directories by following the software’s source code or local installation instructions.

-See our :ref:`p-soft-install` and

-`Software Installation <https://acs-docs.readthedocs.io/pegasus/soft/4-install.html#soft-install>`__ guide for more information.
+See our :ref:`p-soft-install` guide for more information.

 .. note :: IDSC ACS does not install user software.
 For global installations on Pegasus, submit a Software Request to hpc@ccs.miami.edu